4 Essential Motorcycle Maintenance Fluids

 Fork or Suspension Oil

-Fork oil changes aren't something your motorcycle will need all the time, but it will need them eventually.
+Suspension oil changes aren't something your motorcycle will need all the time, but it will need them eventually.
 Temperature variations and the pounding that comes with the bumps in the road can wear the fluid down.
 Somewhere between 10,000-20,000 miles, you'll need to flush the fork oil.
-Watch the clip below to see how to change the fork seals and fluid on a Suzuki motorcycle.
+Watch the video below to see how to change the fork seals and fluid on a Suzuki motorcycle.

 Hydraulic Brake and Clutch Fluid

-On many modern motorcycles, the DOT 4 brake fluid running through your braking system and your clutch is the same (check with the manufacturer).
+On many modern motorcycles, the brake fluid running through the braking system and the clutch is the same (check with the manufacturer).
 Over time, this fluid breaks down because of temperature changes and the fact that it's hygroscopic, which means it attracts water.
 Every machine is different, but the basics of changing the fluids are often the same.
-Watch the video below for a look at how to bleed the brakes on a Honda motorcycle.
+Watch the video below to see how to bleed the brakes on a Honda motorcycle.